 Interpersonal Effectiveness Skills

-Dialectical Behavior Therapy (DBT) was initially developed to treat borderline personality disorder (BPD), but its effectiveness has expanded its use to a wide range of mental health conditions.
+DBT was initially developed to treat Borderline Personality Disorder (BPD), but its effectiveness has expanded its use to a wide range of mental health conditions.
 DBT is particularly useful for people who struggle with intense emotions, impulsive behaviors, and relationship challenges.
 Below is an overview of the conditions DBT can treat:

 DBT is considered the gold standard for treating BPD.
 Individuals with BPD often experience emotional dysregulation, difficulty maintaining relationships, and impulsive or self-harming behaviors.
-DBT helps by teaching emotional regulation, distress tolerance, and mindfulness skills, enabling patients to better manage their symptoms and lead more stable lives.
+DBT helps by teaching skills in emotional regulation, distress tolerance, and mindfulness, enabling patients to better manage their symptoms and lead more stable lives.

 Using DBT for addiction treatment has proven highly effective.
 People struggling with substance use often turn to drugs or alcohol to cope with overwhelming emotions.
 Through distress tolerance and mindfulness techniques, DBT substance abuse treatment helps individuals identify triggers, manage cravings, and replace destructive coping mechanisms with healthier alternatives.